Skip to main content

 Learn more: Data Structures

-Exercise 6: Given this map, retrieve the value for :name in three different ways:
+Given this map, retrieve :name three different ways:

 (def person {:name "Ada" :age 36})